 The Best Grain & Sugar Free Birthday Cake

-1/4 plus 1/8 tsp Kal Stevia or granular sweetener of choice (to taste)*
+- 1/2 plus 1/8 tsp Stevia Select or granular sweetener of choice to taste*

 - Preheat oven to 350 degrees F.

-- In separate bowl, beat eggs and mix in remaining wet ingredients.
+- In separate bowl, beat eggs and then blend in heavy cream, sour cream, milk, vanilla and butter.
+Blend well.

 - Add wet to dry and whisk until there are no lumps.

-- Pour into cupcake liners or lined cake pans (Wax/parchment paper).
-I use a large ice cream scoop for cupcakes.
+- Scoop into cupcake liners or lined cake pans (lined with parchment paper).
+I used a large ice cream scoop (1/4 cup) for cupcakes.

 - Bake cupcakes for 15 minutes and check.
 Will possibly need up to another 5 minutes.